 Exploring a call to ministry or religious life?
-Register your interest below and your diocese will send you a regular update with prayers, stories and events to help you learn more about Church of England vocations.
+Register your interest below to learn more about discerning a vocation to ministry with the Church of England.

 Your diocese will be sent your contact details.
 They may contact you with information about what is happening locally.
 If you don’t know which diocese your church is in you can find out on A Church Near You.

 Vocation is a journey.
 It starts with prayer, and it’s important you continually pray about your vocation throughout the discernment process.

 Others are often better at spotting your gifts than you are.

 It is important to talk to someone who is experienced in helping people to work out what God is calling them to.
 Your vicar will be able to do this or there may be a team of people in your area.

 Often, having a go at ministry can help you understand your gifts and calling better.

 Try to get involved in lots of different things, including having a go at things you have never done before.

 Talk to your vicar about what you might be able to get involved in.
 Ministers of all sorts will often be happy if you would like to accompany them for a short while to find out more about what they do.